UAMC-Olivier/DPP489_cosolvent_MD/README.md

 pymol pymol_full.py
 ```

-(Visualizing the atom densities of the functonial groups takes additional time and uses more memory)
+Visualizing the atom densities of the functonial groups takes additional time and uses more memory.
+Using `pymol_full.py` you will also see 'summed' density objects, these contain the sum of the densities of the central carbon atoms of the probes of the hydrophilic mixture (`IPOH + IPAM + ACET + ACEM`).

 The legend for the additional objects is as follows: